 The major theme of Christmas in the country is the birth of the Christ Child (“Baby Jesus”) and the Holy Family.
 You can find many Catholic Churches and homes decorated with the famous “Portal” or Nativity scene.
 Many families will have a large space in the living room or patio of their home for the Nativity scene.

-Costa Rican’s begin celebrating on Christmas Eve (aka “Noche Bueno”).
-People visit family and friends to share dinners consisting of roasted pig, tamales and pastries.
-A traditional Christmas drink, Eggnog (“Rompope”) is usually drank while people exchange presents before midnight.
-Eggnog is a drink made from a mixture of (eggs, milk/cream, spices and alcohol (usually Rum).
+Costa Ricans begin celebrating on Christmas Eve (aka “Noche Bueno”).
+People visit family and friends to share dinners consisting of roasted pig, tamales, and pastries.
+A traditional Christmas drink, Eggnog (“Rompope”), is usually drunk while people exchange presents before midnight.
+Eggnog is a drink made from a mixture of eggs, milk or cream, spices, and rum.

-In closing, Christmas time in Costa Rica signals the beginning of “Summer” in the country.
-Students are out of school, families take vacations and the “Rainy Season” weather is replaced with dry cool winds and sunshine.
+Christmas time in Costa Rica signals the beginning of “summer” in the country.
+Students are out of school, families take vacations, and the “rainy season” weather is replaced with dry, cool winds and sunshine.